Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/glossary.rst

 Signature
     A cryptographic signature is a mathematical scheme that allows someone to authenticate digital information.
 When your Zcash `wallet`_ signs a transaction with the appropriate `private key`_, the network can confirm that the signature matches the `ZEC`_ being spent.
 This signing is confirmed publicly for `transparent addresses`_ and through the use of `zk-SNARKs`_ for `shielded addresses`_.

-.. _spending key:

-Spending key
-    A spending key is a type of `private key`_ that allows any user in possession of it to spend the balance of the associated `address`_.
-For `shielded addresses`_, possessing the spending key also allows the user to view the address' balance and `transaction`_ data.

 .. _hash rate:
 .. _solution rate: